 Customer conducts heightened due diligence on Suppliers who source products or product inputs which are at higher risk of being made in whole or in part with forced labor.
-Customer assesses forced labor risk based on the following factors:
+Customer assesses forced or child labor risk based on the following factors:

-- Location of the Supplier, including its sub-tier direct and indirect suppliers: Certain countries and regions are at higher risk of the presence of forced labor in manufacturing supply chains.
-Suppliers located in these locations may, at Customer's discretion, become subject to heightened anti-forced labor due diligence. - To help guide Suppliers, Customer has developed a list of Higher Risk Sourcing Countries, which identifies countries that may, depending on the product supplied and other factors, present higher risk of using forced labor in manufacturing supply chains.
+- Location of the Supplier, including its sub-tier direct and indirect suppliers: Certain countries and regions are at higher risk of the presence of forced or child labor in manufacturing supply chains.
+Suppliers located in these locations may, at Customer's discretion, become subject to heightened anti-forced labor due diligence. - To help guide Suppliers, Customer has developed a list of Higher Risk Sourcing Countries, which identifies countries that may, depending on the product supplied and other factors, present higher risk of using forced or child labor in manufacturing supply chains.
 The current list of Higher Risk Sourcing Countries is set forth below as Appendix IA.
-The information in this appendix is based on reputable nongovernmental organizations (NGOs) and other sources detailing forced labor risks, including the Global Slavery Index. - O Suppliers, including their direct or indirect sub-tier suppliers, which are located in a Higher Risk Sourcing Country may be subjected to heightened due diligence procedures.
-Please note that Supplier location in one of the listed countries does not automatically subject the Supplier to heightened due diligence; similarly, Suppliers located in other countries not included on this list may nonetheless be subjected to heightened due diligence based on the product supplied and other factors.
-Customer may periodically update the list of Higher Risk Sourcing Countries as new information becomes available. - Type of Product: Certain products and product inputs are at higher risk of being made with forced labor, and Suppliers of these products may be required to submit to heightened anti-forced labor due diligence.
+The information in this appendix is based on reputable nongovernmental organizations (NGOs) and other sources detailing forced labor risks, including the Global Slavery Index. - o Suppliers, including their direct or indirect subtier suppliers, which are located in a Higher Risk Sourcing Country may be subjected to heightened due diligence procedures.
+Please note that Supplier location in one of the listed countries does not automatically subject the Supplier to heightened due diligence;

+similarly, Suppliers located in other countries not included on this list may nonetheless be subjected to heightened due diligence based on the product supplied and other factors.
+Customer may periodically update the list of Higher Risk Sourcing Countries as new information becomes available.

+- Type of Product: Certain products and product inputs are at higher risk of being made with forced or child labor, and Suppliers of these products may be required to submit to heightened labor due diligence.
 These Higher Risk Products may be subjected to enhanced due diligence procedures.
 A list of Higher Risk Products is set forth as Appendix IB.
-This list is updated on an annual basis, unless any significant action occurs that requires a supplemental update. - Allegations or Evidence of Forced Labor: Suppliers may be required to undergo heightened due diligence if Customer learns of credible allegations or acquires evidence of forced labor at the Suppliers' facilities or in their supply chains. - Suppliers are required to notify Customer if they become aware of any credible allegation or evidence that forced labor is present anywhere throughout the supply chain of the products (or inputs for products) supplied to Customer.
-This responsibility extends to due diligence with regard to all Suppliers' subcontractors.
+This list is updated on an annual basis, unless any significant action occurs that requires a supplemental update. - Allegations or Evidence of Forced or Child Labor: Suppliers may be required to undergo heightened due diligence if Customer learns of credible allegations or acquires evidence of forced or child labor at the Suppliers' facilities or in their supply chains. - Suppliers are required to notify Customer if they become aware of any credible allegation or evidence that forced or child labor is present anywhere throughout the supply chain of the products (or inputs for products) supplied to Customer.
+This responsibility extends to due diligence with regard to all Suppliers' subcontractors. - Customer may require Supplier to provide complete information on Supplier ownership, including both legal ownership and the ultimate beneficial owner.
+Customer reserves the right to audit Supplier's records to confirm the accuracy of such information.
+Supplier shall advise Customer of any changes in its entity name or entity control.